geraintpalmer/SAS-R/Handouts/handout01.md

+---
+layout     : post
+categories : handouts
-# Computing for mathematics handout 1 - What you need to know
+title      : Computing for Mathematics Handout 1 - What you need to know comments   : false
+---

 Lecturer: Vince Knight